 Celebrities Living with Cerebral Palsy

-Cerebral palsy (CP) is a disorder that causes disability in human development.
-CP affects the area of the brain for movement and occurs in around two out of every 1000 births.
-With no known cure, CP can be a burden on people with the disorder, but most live very happy, full lives.
+Cerebral palsy (Cerebral Palsy) is a disorder that causes disability in human development.
+Cerebral Palsy affects the area of the brain for movement and occurs in around two out of every 1000 births.
+With no known cure, Cerebral Palsy can be a burden on people with the disorder, but most live very happy, full lives.

 Today, we’d like to mention just a FEW of the many famous people who have triumphed beyond cerebral palsy and become well-known celebrities and inspirations.